 Lavender Plant Care

-It’s very important to prune lavender to maintain its health and appearance, and help it withstand the elements and external stressors.
-Pruning also encourages flowering and new growth, and prevents your plant from developing scraggly or woody growth.
+Pruning lavender is essential to maintain its health and appearance, and help it withstand the elements and external stressors.
+It also encourages flowering and new branches, while preventing your plant from developing scraggly or woody growth.

-It’s important not to over-prune either, though, so check this handy guide for pruning lavender so you can keep your plants in the best condition.
-The rule of thumb is to trim back the woody stems by one third their length after flowering.
-Clip faded blooms, too, (‘deadheading’) to help your lavender flower.
+It’s important not to go overboard pruning lavender, so you can keep your plants in the best condition.
+The general rule is to trim back the woody stems by one-third of their length after flowering.

 Mulching and fertiliser

 Use organic matter to mulch the soil around your plants.
 This helps retain moisture, which means you won’t need to water as often.

 Lavender doesn’t need fertilising, but you can boost its flowering with plant food during spring.